jianhuupenn/SpaGCN/README.md

 ## Tutorial

-For tutorial, please refer to: https://github.com/jianhuupenn/SpaGCN/blob/master/tutorial/tutorial.md
+For the step-by-step tutorial, please refer to: https://github.com/jianhuupenn/SpaGCN/blob/master/tutorial/tutorial.md
 <br>
 A Jupyter Notebook of the tutorial is accessible from : https://github.com/jianhuupenn/SpaGCN/blob/master/tutorial/tutorial.ipynb
 <br>